 Pamela Geller meanwhile is as fearsome – and some would say bigoted – a critic of Islam as Robert Spencer.
 She was also labelled Islamophobic along with Spencer in 2013, and was also banned from the UK.
 She has been labelled far-right by outlets like HuffPo and The Guardian.
 It is true that her criticisms of Islam and particularly Muslims can be said to shade into bigotry.
 However, to claim that Geller is a leader of the American alt-right is completely nonsensical.
 One of the central planks of the alt-right’s race based ideology is their distrust to outright hostility towards Jews and Israel.
 Pamela Geller is Jewish.
 She cannot be alt-right.
 She can never be alt-right, and never will be.
 He fringe views of Islam and Muslims alone do not make her alt-right.

 In a case like this, talking about difficult and emotive subjects of huge societal importance, accuracy and precision are vital.
 So are facts.
 The intention was not to label Tommy Robinson a white supremacist, but this is what the article implies.
 Robert Spencer and Pamela Geller are not leaders of the American alt-right, but this is what the article states.
 Outright.
 As fact.
 This is untrue.
-This lack of precision and total adherence to facts is obviously of the utmost importance in the media at all times.
+Precision and a total adherence to facts is obviously of the utmost importance in the media at all times.
 It is all the more so when discussing these subjects of extremism and ideological violence and how the two are linked.

 This lack of pin-point accuracy is harmful to productive dialogue and discussion that can help us as society make progress on these extremely difficult issues.
 The lack of precision in the aforementioned portions of this article causes confusion, fatal when clarity around these issues is essential.
 As Douglas Murray argues, labelling people white supremacist, alt-right or far-right when they’re not – and in our polarised world, increasingly for political gain – devalues those labels and desensitises people to them and makes them cynical when people use them against others.
 This is dangerous, as it greatly increases the risk of people simply shrugging their shoulders and sighing in weary distrust when someone else has those labels thrown at them.
 The risk here is that sometime in the future, someone may come along for whom the labels of far-right, white-supremacist or alt-right really may be absolutely appropriate.